milanm/architecture-docs/README.md

 # Software Architecture Documentation with arc42 and C4 Model

 This repository provides an example of generating architecture documentation using the [arc42 template](https://arc42.org/) and the [C4 model](https://c4model.com/), with the help of Structurizr CLI and Asciidoctor.
-The documentation includes various architectural views and diagrams, generated automatically using Docker and Docker Compose locally, or by using GitHub pages.
+The documentation includes various architectural views and diagrams, generated automatically using Docker and Docker Compose locally, or by using GitHub pages or Confluence.

 The complete process is explained in details in [the text](https://newsletter.techworld-with-milan.com/p/documenting-software-architectures).